How Often To Water Pepper Plants – Pepper Watering Tips

 Feel the soil

 The simplest method for measuring a plant’s dryness is to use your fingers to feel the surface of the soil.
-Push your finger about an inch below the surface to feel for moisture.
-If it is dry below the surface, it is safe to water.
+Push your finger 1-2 inches below the surface to feel for moisture.
+If it is completely dry below the surface, it is okay to water.
+Even a slight dampness means the soil does not need watering.

 If you are growing in pots, you can also lift the entire potted plant to gauge the weight of the soil.
 As the water is used by the plant, the pot will become lighter.
 You will get the hang of knowing when to water based on the pepper plant’s weight.